Mansour Rashid El-Kikhia: Biography

-He was born in Benghazi, Libya in 1931.
+He was born in Benghazi, Libya in 1931 to a family of Syrian origin from Aleppo.
 As a child, he studied in his hometown Benghazi before being sent to Egypt to attend high school and graduated from a university in 1950. al-Kikhia received a degree in International Law from Paris-Sorbonne University.

 In 1962, he joined the Libyan Embassy in France and then, in Algeria in 1963.
-He was made Libyan General Consul to the UN office in Geneva (1963-1967) and a member of the Libyan Mission to the United Nations in 1968.
+He was made Libyan General Consul to the UN office in Geneva (1963–1967) and a member of the Libyan Mission to the United Nations in 1968.

 After the 1969 Libya coup, he went on to occupy important posts in the new government.
 During the early 1970s, he stood up for his principles and defended prisoners rights despite the risk.
 From 1972 to 1973, he served as foreign minister and later Libyan permanent representative to the UN from 1975 to 1980.
 He resigned in 1980 in protest against the Gaddafi regime's policies of summary executions practiced by the Libyan government at the time through the so-called revolutionary committees.

 He moved to the United States in 1980 and applied for American citizenship.
 He was married to an American, Baha Omary Khikia, where they lived in Vienna, Virginia.
 During exile, he founded the Libyan Human Rights Association in 1984.
 Two years later, he established the Libyan National Alliance and was elected as secretary general.